thadkingcole/code_reactor/README.md

 ## Links
 One of the links in the nav bar at the top right of the page was broken when I started.
 This was due to all the links referencing  IDs of the same name, and in one case that id did not exist.
 That ID was added to the appropriate place in the page so that the broken link now works.

+I also added styling to the links so that they are underlined when a user hovers over the links.
+This addition makes the links stand out more without affecting the overall look of the webpage.

 [task list](#required-tasks)

 ---